 This course acquaints the student with basic assumptions underlying curriculum and processes in literacy and gives the student an opportunity to select and use instructional materials.
-(3 lect.)
+Prerequisites: Completion of ENGL 1010, and either EDFD 2020 or EDEC 1020 (3 lect.)